 Always take breaks or slow down when you feel tired.
 Staying hydrated is also essential.
-Vaginal bleeding (especially during 2nd and 3rd trimester), joint pains, swelling in calf or at joints, chest pains, and dizziness are some extreme signs to look out for and you should consult with the doctor before continuing the exercise routine.
+Vaginal bleeding (especially during 2nd and 3rd trimester), joint pains, swelling in the calf or at joints, chest pains, and dizziness are some extreme signs to look out for and you should consult with the doctor before continuing the exercise routine.

 Following are a few commonly asked questions:

 Studies show that women who regularly walk during their pregnancy have a shorter and more comfortable labour.
 While walking, there is a rhythmic pressure on the uterus which leads to the production of the hormone oxytocin.
 This hormone is responsible for inducing labour.
 Also, also due to walking, the baby tends to move down towards the cervix in the correct position for a natural delivery.
 Further, walking helps tone the body muscles, especially those in the hip, which can lead to a faster labour with less pain.
 Walking during pregnancy for a normal delivery has been reported in studies in which mothers included an early morning walking session.

 2. Can Too Much Walking During Pregnancy Cause Any Problem?